shaik1002/biggitlabbomb/doc/api/commits.md

 ## Commit status

-The commit status API for use with GitLab.
+This is the commit status API for use with GitLab.

 ### List the statuses of a commit